cyrilbois/blog-1/docs/misc/typescript.md

 description: A introduction to using TypeScript.
 ---

-TypeScript is a superset of ECMAScript that brings us latest features, features that don't exist yet, strong typing.
+TypeScript is a superset of ECMAScript that brings new language features and selectively strong typing.
+Being a superset naturally means that all JavaScript is valid TypeScript.
+TypeScript is transpiled into JS code to run on node or in the browser.

 ## Resources